 Charge cards, such as American Express

-Store credit cards, such as Amazon, Lowe’s and Macy’s
+Store credit cards, such as Amazon, Lowe’s, and department stores like Macy’s

 You can also include most other types of unsecured debt, including: